riyanputraf/riyanputraf/README.md

 ### Hi there, I'm Riyan 👋

-I am a student from the University of Muhammadiyah Malang.
-I have experience as a laboratory assistant in the UMM informatics laboratory.
-I ever created simple website projects using HTML, CSS, JavaScript and PHP.
-Also, I ever created a website using the Laravel framework and MySql.
+Flutter mobile developer with experience in working on several projects.
+Experience in creating several application features, fixing bugs, and designing the appearance of the application.
+I am committed to building applications according to user needs.
+Have a great passion to have a career in the flutter developer, mobile development, and continue to gain new experience.

-- 🌱 I’m currently learning Multi-Platform and Back-End Developer
+- 🌱 I’m currently learning Kotlin Android Mobile Development
 - 📫 How to reach me: riyanputrafirjatullah@gmail.com

 ### Tech Stack